johnstaveley/SecurityEssentials/README.md

 ### Created by John Staveley - Last updated 15/11/2019

 ## Introduction
-This Mvc solution was adapted from the standard MVC4 template in VS 2019, MVC5, .net 4.7.2.
+This Mvc solution was adapted from the standard MVC template in VS 2019, MVC5, .net 4.8.
 Following is how using this solution protects you against the Open Web Application Security Project (OWASP) Top 10 security threats in the world today.

 ## Security Enhancements
 This list is based on the OWASP Top 10 2013/2017